sgwcollins/onemethod/README.md

 This application was built for the onemethod
-It is a simple form used that take an email address and and then provides the users with an success full message
+It is a simple form used that take an email address and and then provides the users with an success full message the email than get sent to a mysql database

+Validation:
+Check for unique value
+and actual email

 Tools used:
 Laravel